beckham1011/weatherfront/README.md

 ## Checkout pets
 git checkout Pets

+In the project directory, you can run:
+### `npm install`
+Compile the project

 ### `npm start`
+Start the project

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.